-Hype or healing, trend or fad; drinking celery juice is one the hottest health crazes today.
-Grocery stores have a hard time keeping up with the demand for this humble vegetable.
-If you’ve heard of Anthony William, the Medical Medium, it’s hard to ignore the incredible stories about people who found healing by drinking celery juice.
-Yet, there are many who dismiss his teaching as junk science.
-So is celery juice hype or healing?
+Is celery juice hype or healing?
+Is it a trend or fad?
+Drinking celery juice is one the hottest health crazes today.
+Grocery stores have a hard time keeping up with the demand for celery.
+This author is the originator of the global celery juice movement, yet many dismiss his teaching as junk science.
+It's hard to ignore the incredible stories about people who found healing by drinking celery juice.

 Should You Drink Celery Juice?